ashishWaghmare/tree-rpc/readme.md

 * Issue command
 * gradle clean bootRun

-## JVM order of starting application
+### JVM order of starting application
 * Start Broker first which has graph queue
 * Start Server which can serve request for Tree
 * Start Client which will periodically make request to server via broker.
 * You can start more Clients as you want since every client creates seprate temporary queue for response.

-Run:

 ## Further Improvements

-- Make all broker client and server into 3 different JVM
-- Enable N client by passing response QueueName in request object and server using it to reply back.
-- Write testcases for TreeService
+- Write more test cases for Tree
+- Extend code for Graph